rrguntaka/typescript-grunt-autocompile/README.md

 # typescript-grunt-autocompile
-Demonstrate automatically compiling typescript files with Grunt
+Demonstrate automatic compilation of typescript files with Grunt